preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Pending Approval
 *****************
-When a user creates a Teamwork site where Approval is needed, an administrator uses this list to approve or reject creation of the site.
+When a user creates a Teamwork where Approval is needed, an administrator uses this list to approve or reject.
 Here's an example:

 .. image:: pending-approval-65.png

 Approval (or Rejection) is done this way:

-1. Click the link for the site.
+1. Click the link for the Teamwork.
-2. Check the name, settings and so on for the site.
+2. Check the name, settings and so on.
 3. If everything is OK, click "Approve", or if changes are needed, click "Reject".

 .. image:: pending-approval-approve-65.png

-If you approve the creation of the Teamwork site a message is sent to the person requesting the site, and the site is created.
+If you approve the creation of the Teamwork a message is sent to the person requesting it, and the Teamwork is created.

 If you reject, the following is shown: